|Rating:||8.8 / 10|

-I travelled through India a few years ago and managed to pick up a case of Giardia that took me six weeks on a fairly strong course of antibiotics to get rid of; an experience that I never, never, ever, want to repeat.
-Don’t be fooled here, Giardia exists in Australia and there have even been outbreaks in town water sources in the past.
+I travelled through India a few years ago and managed to pick up a severe case of Giardia that took me six weeks on a fairly strong course of antibiotics to get rid of; an experience that I never, never, ever, want to repeat.
+Don’t be fooled here, Giardia, and other water born pathogens exists in Australia and there have even been outbreaks in town water sources in the past.
 As a result of this I am extremely cautious when collecting water on the trail and no matter how clear the water may appear, I will always use some form of water treatment just to be on the safe side.

-Something to be mindful of with this product is if you are doing hikes that require you to carry two days of water, you are going to have to carry a storage bladder and top up the BeFree as you need to which means that your are using the Katadyn BeFree as a water filter.
-Given that empty it weights under 60 grams this is not a big impost and when rolled up takes up almost no space.
+Something to be mindful of with this product is if you are doing hikes that require you to carry two days of water, you are going to have to carry a storage bladder and top up the BeFree as you need to which means that your are using the Katadyn BeFree as a water filter which is how I use mine.
+Given that empty it weights under 60 grams this is not a big impost and when rolled up in your pack it takes up almost no space.

 Katadyn BeFree filled with water